 The family attraction has numerous exotic species, among which are Agouti, Anoa, Banteng, Barasingha, Bongo, Caracal, Gaur, Javan Langur, Margay, Nilgai, Red Lechwe, Samango and Sambar.
 The park provides information about all of them, as well as the habitats in which they live, re-created at the family attraction, allowing them to behave as they would in their native environments, which makes Port Lympne Wild Animal Park a home from home.

-Port Lympne Wild Animal Park’s renown as a top family day out is cemented by the magnificent Edwardian stately home, with its palatial chambers and burnished antique furnishings designed for Sir Philip Sassoon during World War I. It sits in 15 acres of stunning landscaped gardens, with corking vistas out over the Romney Marsh.
-The gardens are open to Port Lympne Wild Animal Park ticket holders and have weclomed royal visitors over the years, winning royal favour in the process!
+Port Lympne Reserve renown as a top family day out is cemented by the magnificent Port Lympne Hotel, with its palatial chambers and burnished antique furnishings designed for Sir Philip Sassoon during World War I. It sits in 15 acres of stunning landscaped gardens, with corking vistas out over the Romney Marsh.
+The gardens are open to Port Lympne Wild Animal Park ticket holders and have welcomed royal visitors over the years, winning royal favour in the process!

-For a nominal fee over and above the cost of a ticket to Port Lympne Wild Animal Park, visitors can select one of several Safaris to bolster an already thrilling family day out, whether walking on foot through the parkland or traversing it in a landrover, in the early hours or at the end of the day, in an outing lasting 90 minutes or even the full day or overnight.
+Visitors can select one of several Safaris to bolster an already thrilling family day out, whether walking on foot through the parkland or traversing it in a landrover, in the early hours or at the end of the day, in an outing lasting 90 minutes or even the full day or overnight.
 Tailored packages are offered by Port Lympne Wild Animal Park and may include special catering, while The African Experience! features face to face contact with giraffes, zebras and Wildebeests and some incredible photo opportunities to snap the animals in their natural setting, but without the dangers of ebola or tarantulas!
-Visitors may even sleep at the Livingstone Safari Lodge, dropping off to the sounds of the bush and its many residents.
+Visitors may even sleep at the Livingstone Safari Lodge or the new luxurious Treehouse Hotel, dropping off to the sounds of the bush and its many residents.

 A visit to Port Lympne Wild Animal Park should last for around 3-5 hours, furnishing a relaxing, exciting and spellbinding family day out.
 It’s a great family attraction to visit even if the weather turns, indoor aspects including daily Keeper talks, the Park Hopper service, an Education centre and regular special events flagged up by Port Lympne Wild Animal Park’s website.
 Further, a ticket allows free parking, there are toilets dotted all over the park, and even weddings and private functions to take a nose at!